BiAPoL/blog/docs/mara_lampert/getting_started_with_miniforge_and_python/readme.md

 # Getting started with Miniforge and Python
 [Mara Lampert](../readme), July 8th, 2024

-> **_Note:_** `(*)` An older version of this blog post covered Mambaforge.
-After the release of Miniforge 23.3.1 in August 2023, Miniforge and Mambaforge are essentially identical.
-The only difference is the name of the installer and subsequently the default installation path.
-In the current version of this blog post, we describe Miniforge3.

 ## Introduction to Python and Miniforge
 This blog post explains what Python and [Conda](https://docs.readthedocs.io/en/stable/guides/conda.html) / Miniforge is, and how you can download and setup it on your computer.
 We will also go through some steps how to get started with Bio-image Analysis.